stuntrally/stuntrally3/Readme.md

 Help and contributing is welcome.
 If you'd like to contribute, please check [Contributing](docs/Contributing.md).
-You can help with [translating](docs/Localization.md), testing, adding or improving content, fixing, developing code etc.
+You can help with:
+- [translating](docs/Localization.md), testing, adding or improving content, fixing, developing code etc.

 ## Developing

-General info with some details is in [Developing](docs/Developing.md).
+General info with some details for SR3, its sources and using Ogre-Next is in [Developing](docs/Developing.md).
 Sources have emojis, [this file](/src/emojis.txt) has all, with quick components guide etc.

 ------------------------------------------------------------------------------